DivadNojnarg/outstanding-shiny-ui/outstanding-shiny-ui.knit.md

 not be straightforward.
 However, shinymaterial and shiny.semantic are examples showing this can be possible.
 * shiny relies on [jQuery](https://jquery.com) (currently v 1.12.4 for shiny, whereas the latest version is 3.3.1).
 Consequently, all templates based upon React, Vue and other Javascript framework will not be natively supported.
-Again, there exist some [examples](https://github.com/alandipert/react-widget-demo/blob/master/app.R) for React with shiny and more generally, the [reactR](https://react-r.github.io/reactR/) package developed by Kent Russell (@timelyportfolio on Twitter) and Alan Dipert from RStudio.
+Again, there exist some [examples](https://github.com/alandipert/react-widget-demo/blob/master/app.R) for React with shiny and more generally, the [reactR](https://react-r.github.io/reactR/) package developed by Kent Russell and Alan Dipert from RStudio.

 See [the github repository](https://github.com/rstudio/shiny/tree/master/inst/www/shared) for more details about all dependencies related to the shiny package.